justarandomgeek/FactorioIP/FactorioIP/Feathernet.md

 ### Clusterio Bridge

 Circuit communication outside of factorio is acheived through [Clusterio](https://github.com/Danielv123/factorioClusterio#introduction), which provides an interface to send/receive signals between worlds via a small node.js application.
 IP communication is acheived by connecting to cluster with a custom bridge which converts circuit network frames to/from IP packets and exchanges with a local router over GRE.
 FCP packets are encoded as ethertype 0x88B5, which is reserved for local private experimentation.
 Do not forward these FCP packets beyond the GRE link.
-Forwarding FCP is not required, but was at times useful for debugging.
+Forwarding FCP to clusterio is not required, but was at times useful for debugging - these will probably not be forwarded in the future with a more advanced router node.

 ![Clusterio Bridge](Screenshots/ClusterioBridge.png)